TOMMYHILLFIGURE1/flask-boilerplate/README.md

 ## Get Going Quickly

 To get going with this repo and get developing I recommend:

-1 - creating your own github account
+1 - create your own github account

-2 - fork this repo (optional but means you can store any changes you make) 3 - add the prefix `gitpod.io/#` to this repos URL to get developing (remember to use your forked repo if you completed that step)
+2 - fork this repo (optional but means you can store any changes you make)

+3 - add the prefix `gitpod.io/#` to this repos URL to get developing (remember to use your forked repo if you completed that step)

 ## Tools Used